Introduction to the Chinese Space Station Survey Telescope (CSST): Science

 \subsubsection{Fast radio bursts}

-Fast radio bursts are radio bursts from the distant Universe that last only a few milliseconds but can release as much energy as the Sun releases in a whole day \cite{Lorimer07}.
-To date, more than 800 cases have been officially reported, of which about 60 have shown repetitive bursts \cite{Spitler16}.
+Fast radio bursts are the most energetic cosmic explosions in radio bands \cite{Lorimer07}, typically releasing an immense amount of energy in milliseconds, which can be the same as what the Sun produces in days or even months.
+To date, more than 860 cases have been officially reported, of which about 8\% have shown repetitive bursts \cite{Spitler16,Xu23} and a few are extremely active with hundreds to tens of thousands of bursts from a single FRB \cite{Li21bb,Zhang22}.
 In more than 40 cases, the host galaxies and redshifts are determined with arcsecond precision, confirming the cosmological origin of FRBs \cite{Chatterjee17}.
-However, their astrophysical origin remains a mystery and will remain an important topic in frontier research in the next 5-10 years \cite{Zhang23}.
+However, their astrophysical origin remains a mystery and will be an important topic in frontier research in the next 5-10 years \cite{Zhang23}.

 We can take advantage of CSST's large FoV, high sensitivity, and large sky coverage to focus on observational studies of the optical counterparts and host galaxies of FRBs.
 We expect to make breakthrough progress in key scientific issues, such as the origin and explosion mechanism of FRBs, and make important contributions for revealing the physical nature of such phenomena.